 Mass Licensing Opportunities for Profit

 So where do you find places to license design work?
-Photographers in the digital age have an abundance of opportunity to post their photography on art licensing sites like Pexels, Flickr, Deviant Art, and Unsplash.
+Photographers in the digital age have an abundance of opportunities to post their photography on art licensing sites like Pexels, Flickr, and Unsplash.

 If film and television is an area of interest and you would like to see your work in the background of productions, there are a number of companies that rent creative works to sets.
 These companies are usually geared towards artists and designers in the city of location and include Art for Film NYC and Film Art LA.
 There are also a variety of galleries, such as Art Space Warehouse, that exhibit works of emerging contemporary designers and illustrators, and also make them available for art licensing for film and television, events, and staging.
 Don’t live near a major location?
 You can still expand your reach.
 Contact some local interior designers, event planners, and realtors who do home staging.
 These professionals can place your work in different residential and commercial spaces and assist in selling or referring interested buyers to you.